 A few things to consider:

-Ergobaby Omni.
+Ergobaby Omni (360, Dream or Breeze).
 This carrier is narrowed using a button system on the front.
 Also comes in mesh and has a sliders system instead of buttons.

 Tula Explore.
 Similarly to the Omni, it has a button system to narrow the base.
 Also comes in mesh with the same button system.